PRESENCE ON THE HILL

 American Grown Flower and Foliage Month is an annual celebration of the domestic farming community highlighting the bounty grown on U.S. farms and the contributions they make to their employees, communities, the industry, and country more broadly.
 Celebrations have included online and digital inspiration sharing, in-store promotions at retailers around the country, and through events and activities at farms and other venues throughout the U.S.

-As of July 29, 2021, bi-partisan resolutions recognizing the contributions of American farms has been introduced in both the U.S. Senate and the House of Representatives.
-This continued support spanning over six years is encouraging.
+Every year, bi-partisan resolutions recognizing the contributions of American farms have been introduced in both the U.S. Senate and the House of Representatives.
+This continued support is encouraging.

 Congressional Cut Flower Caucus